-- ensuring all transactions from major long term suppliers are paperless - maximising the use out of the G/L, planning tool, reporting tool by constantly improving the use of their features - streamlining certain processes to one contractor e.g. purchasing stationery, travel requirements from one national supplier serves your people and processes
+- Ensuring all transactions from major long-term suppliers are paperless. - Maximizing the use of the G/L, planning tool, and reporting tool by constantly improving the utilization of their key features. - Streamlining certain processes to one national supplier, e.g., purchasing of stationery and travel requirements. - Use only reliable, thoroughly tested technology that serves your people and processes.